Complaint Reporting Procedure

-Anyone who is directly involved or witnesses an incident may file a complaint.
+Anyone may file a complaint.
 This may include a parent or representative of an involved party.

-Complaints will be accepted in person, in writing or by telephone.
+Complaints will be accepted telephonically, electronically, by mail, or in person.
 The complainant will be asked to give the names of all the parties and witnesses involved.
 The complainant will also be asked to give a complete and thorough statement.

-The Chief of Police, after reviewing all aspects of the investigation, will make the final decision as to the validity of the complaint, and if sustained, what action will be taken by the Police Department.
+The Chief of Police, after reviewing all aspects of the investigation, will make the final decision as to any disciplinary action; up to and including termination.

 Both the person making the complaint and the employee involved will be notified in writing of the findings at the completion of the investigation.
 State law prohibits the disclosure of specific information regarding personnel actions involving police officers.

 Más sobre nuestros procedimientos de quejas e investigaciones.(PDF, 416KB)

 The Culver City Police Department in compliance with California Penal Section 832.5 has established a procedure to investigate complaints against our employees.

 The Culver City Police Department takes all community complaints regarding the conduct of any of our members seriously.
 All community complaints will be accepted and fully investigated.

 Complaints can be made telephonically, electronically, by mail, or in person.
 Once a personnel complaint is submitted, the Department’s Professional Standards Unit (PSU) or another supervisor completes a thorough and impartial administrative investigation, which is reviewed by the Command Staff.